Sheriff stops illegal immigrants from being dropped off in Dade County

-The Sheriff of Dade County witnessed a bus load of illegal immigrants being dropped off against their will at a rural gas station in Rising Fawn Wednesday.
+The Sheriff of Dade County witnessed a bus load of illegal immigrants being dropped off against their will at a rural gas station in Rising Fawn.

 "They were telling us the bus driver was encouraging them to get off here, and that it wasn't far from Chattanooga," said Sheriff Cross.

-It was the Pilot gas station in Rising Fawn where immigrants were dropped off and told by the driver Chattanooga was within walking distance away, when in reality its about a ten hour walk.
+It was the Pilot gas station in Rising Fawn where immigrants were dropped off and told by the driver Chattanooga was within walking distance, when in reality its about a ten hour walk.

 When he spoke with the bus driver, he said he was filling up gas in Rising Fawn and he could not legally stop the immigrants from getting off the bus.